Electrical and Computer Engineering Admissions

 Admissions Information

 Admission to the Electrical and Computer Engineering major is a two-phase process.
 After acceptance to WWU, students first declare as a pre-major when they begin courses at WWU.
+Visit the page Declare A Pre-Major for more on the declaration process.
 Pre-majors must complete a set of foundational courses in math, physics, programming, and engineering principles in order to apply to the full major.
-The required list of foundational courses are listed below.
+The required list of foundational courses are listed below under Required Coursework.
 Depending on when students are able to begin calculus, pre-majors can complete the foundational courses in 3 quarters.
 Some of the foundational courses may be taken at a community college or other institutions.
 See Transfer Students for more information.
 Upper division courses, which begin in year 2, are restricted to students who have been accepted to the full major.

 At the time of application, these courses must be either in progress or successfully completed.